RefresherTowel/docs/pulse/index.md

     - `EchoDebugWarn(message)`
     - `EchoDebugSevere(message)`

-Pulse uses your debug system for dumps and warnings, but remains fully functional even if you rarely enable debug output.
+Pulse uses these debug functions for dumps and warnings.
+They must exist (even if they are simple wrappers or no-ops in release builds), but Pulse will still work if you choose not to log anything.

 No additional extensions or assets are required.